odk-x/docs/odkx-src/logging-capabilities-of-apps.rst

 Android Logging
 ----------------------

 The Android logging system provides a mechanism for collecting and viewing system debug output.
 Logs from various applications and portions of the system are collected in a series of circular buffers, which then can be viewed and filtered by the `logcat` command.
 You can use `logcat` from an Android Debug Bridge shell to view the log messages.
-You can also see it Android Studio.
+You can also see it Android Studio (in missing).
 The command in a shell environment is:

 .. code-block:: console